 Anyone who has been in the business-to-business marketing space for any length of time knows first-hand that it comes with its own particular set of challenges.
 Unlike marketing to consumers, B2B businesses have to overcome the challenges of longer sales cycles, smaller audience markets, and higher purchase prices.
 And just as frequently, they have the extra step of generating leads to be turned into a sale, as opposed to selling a product directly.
+That can make measuring ROI seem nearly impossible.

 This makes B2B marketing challenging, to say the least.
 While I can't cover every challenge you may encounter in your B2B marketing efforts, I have outlined four common challenges that you may be facing and how to overcome them to grow your business.